sindresorhus/crypto-hash/readme.md

 ### sha384(input, options?)
 ### sha512(input, options?)

-Returns a `Promise<string>` with a hex-encoded hash.
+Returns a `Promise<string>` with a Hex-encoded hash.

-*In Node.js 12 or later, the operation is executed using [`worker_threads`](https://nodejs.org/api/worker_threads.html).
+*In Node.js, the operation is executed using [`worker_threads`](https://nodejs.org/api/worker_threads.html).
 A thread is lazily spawned on the first operation and lives until the end of the program execution.
 It's `unref`ed, so it won't keep the process alive.*

 [SHA-1 is insecure](https://stackoverflow.com/a/38045085/64949) and should not be used for anything sensitive.